- Application Questions

 Q: How do I apply for Financial Aid at Seton Hall University?

 In order to apply for financial aid, you need to complete the Free Application for Federal Student Aid (FAFSA) online.
-Seton Hall's recommended deadline for filing a FAFSA is March 1.
+You can apply as early as October 1 and we recommend you do so no later than December 1.
 Filing the FAFSA will entitle you to consideration for need-based grants, as well as work-study and student loans.
 You do not need to file the FAFSA for scholarship consideration.

 Q: Do you require the CSS Profile?